-- 8. First Story Fenestrations.
+9.8.
+First Story Fenestrations.
 All street-fronting first stories shall have windows that meet the following requirements along the portion of the building fronting a public street or public sidewalk.
-They shall be of clear, unpainted or similarly treated glass to allow views of store interior or display windows.
+They shall be of clear, unpainted or similarly treated glass to allow views of store interiors and display windows.
 Windows shall be located along a minimum of seventy five (75) percent of street frontage.
 They shall start a maximum of three feet above the sidewalks and shall have a minimum height of ten feet above the sidewalks.
-The maximum façade length without windows shall be ten feet.
-Glass doors may count towards fenestration requirements. - 9.
-Upper story fenestrations.
-All building stories above the first story shall have windows and doors that equal a minimum of thirty (30) percent of the total facade area, with each story being calculated independently.
-Additionally, all street-facing upper story windows shall be taller than they are wide and shall be predomintly arranged in a grid, subject to individual window variation.
+The maximum façade length without windows or glass doors shall be ten feet.
+Glass doors may count towards fenestration requirements.

+40-9.
+Upper story fenestrations. - All building stories above the first story shall have windows and doors that equal a minimum of thirty (30) percent of the total facade area, with each story being calculated independently.
+Additionally, all street-facing upper story windows shall be taller than they are wide and shall be predominally predominantly arrange windows shall be taller than they are wide and shall be predominantly predominantly arranged in a grid, subject to individual window variation.

-- 10. Building Signage.
+- Building Signage.
 Allowable signs shall include those documented to have existed in Emory Village prior to 1980 may be considered provided that they meet other criteria herein and are approved by the Historic Preservation Commission.
 Furthermore, the number of signs and metrics thereof shall be as established for non-residential zoning districts in Chapter 21, Section 21-20 of the Code of Ordinances of DeKalb County, subject to the modifications contained herein. - i.
 All signs, except window signs, shall be located a minimum of eight (8) feet above the adjacent sidewalk. - ii.
 The following signs are permitted in all cases: Canopy signs (apron only), wall signs, projecting signs, directional signs, entrance signs, and window signs. - iii.
-The following signs are prohibited in all cases: Roof signs, portable signs, internally lit signs, message signs, electronic signs, and other moving signs. - iv.
+The following signs are prohibited in all cases: Roof signs, portable signs, internally lit signs, message signs, electronic signs, and other moving signs.
+Sandwich board signs are allowed providing they are located so that they do not create obstacles for the visually impaired. - iv.
 One (1) marquee sign may be provided within the district when associated with a theater, based on the Historic Preservation Commission indicating that said sign is consistent with historic precedents for marquee signs found in the City of Atlanta or DeKalb County between the 1920's and the 1940's. - v.
-Except for one (1) authorized marquee sign, all projecting signs shall have a maximum area of eight (8) square feet per side and a maximum width of three (3) feet.
+Except for one (1) authorized marquee sign, all projecting signs shall have a maximum area of eight (8) square feet

+November 1, 202 23 per side and a maximum width of three (3) feet.
 No projecting sign shall extend more than four (4) feet from the building façade.